 HWE harassing behavior can be committed by anyone in the workplace.8 (This contrasts with quid pro quo sexual harassment, which generally requires that the harasser be someone in a supervisory role.)

 So, for example, HWE harassment under the Fair Employment and Housing Act can be perpetrated by rank-and-file workers against a coworker.
-It can also be perpetrated by people who are not even employees--independent contractors, clients, and customers, for example.9
+It can also be perpetrated by people who are not even employees – such as

 But if HWE harassment is committed by someone other than a supervisor, it is generally harder for the harassment victim to hold their employer responsible.